Let’s see what’s contained in a context. Most of it is optional.

 an (optional) function that takes no parameter and is invoked when leaving

 the context.
-You can use this for clearing things up.
+You can use this for cleaning things up.

 match-func: